Tikapur Great Garden

 Tikapur Great Garden (Tikapur Park) is a tourist attraction in Tikapur, Nepal.
 It is located on the shore of the Karnali River and serves people with the variety of flowers and trees.
+The park has an area of 84 bigha.
 There is a boating facility on the river and a couple of beaches where people can swim or take a sun bath.
-In the past it is used to be a royal bungalow of late king Birendra.
+In the past it is used to be a royal bungalow of late King Birendra.